peitalin/pokedex_graphql_postgres_EG/README.md

 yarn nodemon;
 ```

-Then visit in browser:
+Then visit this url in your browser:
 `localhost:/graphql:4000`

-Try an example query:
+Now try a Graphql query:
 ```
 {
   getPokemon(name: "Dragonair") {